Skip to main content

 Using Features

-• On and Off: the JSON value cast to booleans (to make your code easier to read);
+• On and Off: The JSON value cast as booleans (to make your code easier to read).

-• Source: a value of type FeatureResultSource, telling why the value was assigned to the user.
-One of UnknownFeatureResultSource, DefaultValueResultSource, ForceResultSource, or ExperimentResultSource.
+• Source: A value of type FeatureResultSource that explains why the value was assigned to the user.
+Possible values include UnknownFeatureResultSource, DefaultValueResultSource, ForceResultSource, or ExperimentResultSource.

-• Experiment: information about the experiment (if any) which was used to assign the value to the user.
+• Experiment: Information about the experiment (if any) used to assign the value.

-• ExperimentResult: the result of the experiment (if any) which was used to assign the value to the user.
+• ExperimentResult: The result of the experiment (if any) that determined the value.

-Here's an example that uses all of them:
+Here's an example that uses all of these fields:

-// The JSON value (might be null, string, boolean, number, array, or
+// The JSON value (which may be null, a string, boolean, number, array, or object).

 fmt.Println(result.Value)